adamdriscoll/PowerShellCodeDomProvider/README.md

 # PowerShell CodeDOM Provider

 A CodeDOM provider for PowerShell.
 This enables the conversion between other languages such as C# and VB.NET.
-CodeDOM providers are kind of obsolete due to the introduction of Roslyn but are necessary for things like the Windows Forms editor.
-This project may be used in future versions of PowerShell Tools for Visual Studio.
+CodeDOM providers are kind of obsolete due to the introduction of Roslyn but are necessary for things like the Windows Forms editor in Visual Studio.
+This project may be used in future versions of PowerShell Tools for Visual Studio to enable this kind of support.
 <p/>
 Projects like <a href="https://github.com/icsharpcode/NRefactory">NRefactory</a> can create CodeCompileUnits from C# or VB.NET code.
 Once a CodeCompileUnit has been created, the PowerShell CodeDOM Provider can convert it to PowerShell script.
 <p/>
 For example: